Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

 Introduction
 ************

-VPP L2 Switching implements the typical switching function based on 48-bit MAC address.
-It forwards packets based on the l2fib table.
+VPP L2 Switching implements the typical 48-bit destination MAC addresss based packet forwarding function.
+Packet forwarding information is stored in the l2fib table.
 Below L2 features are supported:

 - Forwarding
 - MAC Learning
 - Flooding

 The l2fib table starts out empty.
-Table entry can be manually configured as a static entry.
-VPP switch can also dynamically populate its l2fib table by looking at the source MAC address of incoming frames on each interface.
+VPP switch can dynamically populate its l2fib table entries in the case of l2fib table lookup miss with incoming frame's source MAC address on each interface, which is the MAC learning process.
+Table entry can also be manually inserted and configured as a static entry.
+After the MAC learning procress, VPP switch uses frame's destination MAC address to lookup the l2fib table.
+If lookup hit, frames are forwarded out through the egress interface per results from l2fib table.
+If lookup missed, all interfaces within the same bridge domain with the input interface will send a copy of the frame, which is the flooding process.

-This guide explains in detail on how to use the VPP based L2 Switching using either MEMIF or RDMA interfaces.
+This guide explains in detail on how to use the VPP based L2 switching using either memif or rmda interfaces.
-Other interfaces supported by VPP (e.g. DPDK or VETH) should follow a similar setup, but are not covered in this guide.
+Other interfaces supported by VPP (e.g. dpdk or veth) should follow a similar setup, but are not covered in this guide.
 Users can execute bundled scripts in dataplane-stack repo to quickly establish the L2 switching cases or manually run the use cases by following detailed guidelines step by step.